-This is part 2 of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
+This is part 2 of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.

 Hello everyone! :D As promised, here is the next part of my Lunch Actually experience!
 Today’s post documents my experience during the consultation and enrollment stages.